 If these types of questions make you anxious or if you’re starting to realize you need to do some more homework before asking for any funds, take the time to review the 28 issues raised in this article which addresses similar issues in even greater detail.

-To obtain help with handling all of your Georgia business planning needs, please contact the Law Offices of Shane Smith today.
+To obtain help with handling all of your Georgia business planning needs, please contact Shane Smith Law today.
 You can schedule your free initial consultation with a knowledgeable Peachtree City estate planning attorney by calling: (770) 487-8999